QUICK LIST OF CORE SERVICES

 - Salary Administration Policies and procedures

-In addition, CRI produces an annual Compensation Survey of Not-For-Profit Organizations designed to capture executive and staff compensation data of positions within a broad range of not-for-profit classifications.
+In addition, CR produces an annual Compensation Survey of Not-For-Profit Organizations designed to capture executive and staff compensation data of positions within a broad range of not-for-profit classifications.

 We are available to answer any questions you may have and to provide the necessary support to your organization.
 Please call us or contact: